dropmark/Swift-SDK/README.md

 To run the example project:

 1. Clone the repo
-2. Run `pod install` from the `/example` directory
+2. Run `pod install` from the `/Example` directory
-3. In the `/example` directory, copy the `keys-example.plist` file, rename the new file `keys.plist`, hten add your Dropmark token to the file.
+3. In the `/Example` directory, copy the `keys-example.plist` file, rename the new file `keys.plist`, then add your Dropmark token to the file.

 Be sure to open the examples using the .workspace file.